Arech/nntl/README.md

 3. Download or build suitable [OpenBLAS](http://www.openblas.net/) x64 [binaries](http://sourceforge.net/projects/openblas/files) and [Yeppp!](http://www.yeppp.info/) binaries and SDKs.
 Place binaries in PATH or in corresponding debug/release solution folder.
 Correct paths to SDKs in Solution's "VC++ Directories" property page.
   * you might also need to place __cdecl calling convention specifier to some OpenBLAS's functions declared in ./include/cblas.h that's used by nntl (it's at least cblas_dgemm() or cblas_sgemm() depending on base float type you're going to use).
 I made a [feature request](https://github.com/xianyi/OpenBLAS/issues/618) on that topic, but nobody knows, when it'll be implemented.
 4. If your target CPU supports AVX/AVX2 instructions, update "Enable Enhanced Instruction Set" solution setting accordingly.
-5. if I didn't forget anything, now you can take a look at \nntl\examples\simple.cpp to see how to build your first feedforward neural network with NNTL.
+5. if I didn't forget anything, now you can take a look at [.\nntl\examples\simple.cpp](https://github.com/Arech/nntl/blob/master/examples/simple.cpp) to see how to build your first feedforward neural network with NNTL.
 I'll write more about it later.
 Don't hesitate to ask for help, if you are interested.

 ### How to Build tests Project
 1. You'll also need to download and build [Google Test](https://code.google.com/p/googletest/) (preferably version 1.7) to %NNTL_ROOT%/_extern/gtest-1.7.0/.
 Also download [RapidJson](http://rapidjson.org/) and unpack it to %NNTL_ROOT%/_extern/rapidjson/